 How to attend parties (without sacrificing your fitness goals).
 Group of people gathered for a rooftop party.

-No matter what time of year it is, there is always some sort of party, holiday, or event that you’ll have to navigate while working towards your health and fitness goals.
+No matter what time of year it is, there is always some party, holiday, or event that you'll have to navigate while working towards your health and fitness goals.
+Rather than stressing about how you're going to navigate social events, you should feel empowered and confident in doing so because what's life without a slice of pie?

+Here's the thing: You spend countless hours putting in the work, tracking your food, eating your veggies, getting your steps in, training hard in the gym, getting quality sleep, and drinking enough water.
 But while you are doing all of these things, don't forget that the purpose behind this work is to create a life that you get to experience to its fullest and enjoy every minute of WHILE crushing your goals.

 How to Achieve Fitness Goals and Enjoy a Party

-Now ask yourself, what if you were able to develop some skills and strategies to keep in your back pocket so that you can feel successful and enjoy yourself?
+What if you could develop some skills and strategies to keep in your back pocket so that you can feel successful and enjoy yourself?
+YES, this stuff is a skill, and you (anyone!) can develop this skill!

 At KJO Coaching, we aim to give our clients the autonomy to choose how they navigate social events while we provide guidance and support so they can still reach their goals.

-Stick to the One Plate Rule
+1. Stick to the One Plate Rule

 You don’t want a plate that’s overflowing with food.

 Also, if you have the option to choose the size of your plate, shoot for the small or medium-sized plate as opposed to the big platter plates.
-Research shows that the size of the plate we use actually influences how much we end up eating!
+Research shows that the size of the plate we use influences how much we end up eating!

-Work Backwards When Tracking
+2. Work Backwards When Tracking Calories and Macros

 If you’re counting calories or tracking macros, get a head start before you even get to the event.